 We’ve all been told to work from home over the coming weeks to limit the number of workers in each office and avoid the spread of Covid-19.
 Although you may already work from home a couple of times a week, committing to it full time may be a bit isolating and can disrupt your routine.
-We’ve put together a few simple ways in which you can help you keep productive and positive.
+We’ve put together a few simple ways in how to work from home successfully and keep productive and positive.

 Stick to a routine

 Keeping a similar routine to your usual workday will help keep you motivated.
 By waking at a similar time to usual and setting yourself daily targets (whatever they may be), you will find it easier to work without getting distracted.

 It’s easy to stare at a screen all day, but you do still need to remember to take some time out, go out for a walk or work through an exercise video, or just make yourself a tea or coffee.
 Important to remember that physical and mental health are closely linked.

 It is very important to have some human interaction during the day, by scheduling in calls or video conferences you will have a chance to chat with colleagues and celebrate any success that you’re having.

 To prepare yourself mentally it’s good to dress as if you were going into work, you will find that it will automatically give you motivation and increase productivity.
 Not to mention video calls in pyjamas don’t tend to go down well!